X

 “I am interested in learning more about cochlear implants, but I’ve heard they only help children.
 Is there anything I can do?”

 It is a misconception that cochlear implants only help children.
-MSHC has many patients who received their cochlear implant as an adult, even elderly adults, and benefit from the device.
+MSHC has many patients that received cochlear implants as an adult, even elderly adults, and benefit significantly from the device.

 “My hearing aids/cochlear implants work well in quiet.
 Is there anything I can do in addition to my hearing aids to help me in difficult listening situations?”